longtimejones/ToucaNine/README.md

 A very simple, yet flexible, PHP5 HMVC-alike micro framework.

 ***Notice:** the source has been revised nearly 6 years after release of v1.1.1.
 The framework was and is intended as a mock-up for OOP learning.
 PHP has progressed and matured a lot since v5.4.
-Many of the techniques used in the framework are now obsoleted.*
+Many of the techniques used in the framework are now obsoleted in PHP v7.4.*

 ### Components
 ToucaNine framework comes packed with Nette HTTP Component, Illuminate Database, and HTML Purifier.